ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 =========

 * v1.7 - <unreleased>
- Samples:
-  - CHG: 'demo' renamed to 'particles' and moved to samples/
+  - NEW: Support of OS v1.7
+  - NEW.
+A computer (or Nspire8x) isn't required anymore, and the installation is much more easier
+ Hook:
+  - NEW: the program format is not specific to an OS or hardware version anymore
  Tools:
   - NEW: startup code relocates the program.
 You can now use C global variables.
   - NEW: option --no-startup for nspire-ld
   - FIX: option -fpic was missing in nspire-gcc from v1.1
+ Samples:
+  - CHG: 'demo' renamed to 'particles' and moved to samples/ Include files:
+  - NEW: stat, NU_Get_First, NU_Get_Next, NU_Done

 * v1.1 - 2010/07/31
  Installer: